 [Ed.
 (GT) In software refIdxLX is used to derive the depth picture, whereas the reference index of the texture picture is derived similar to the process specified in the derivation process for a view synthesis prediction merge candidate. ]

-The derivation process for disparity sample array as specified in section H.8.5.4.2 is invoked with the luma location ( xP, yP ), the disparity vector mvDisp, the variable refViewIdx, the variable depthViewIdx, the variables nPSW and nPSH, the variable nSubBlkW being equal 4 and the variable nSubBlkW being equal to 4 as the inputs, and the output is the array disparitySamples of size (nPSW)x(nPSH).
+The derivation process for disparity sample array as specified in section H.8.5.4.2 is invoked with the luma location ( xP, yP ), the disparity vector mvDisp, the variable refViewIdx, the variable depthViewIdx, the variables nPSW and nPSH, the variable nSubBlkW being equal 8 the variable nSubBlkW being equal to 8 and the variable splitFlag equal to 1, as the inputs, and the output is the array disparitySamples of size (nPSW)x(nPSH).

 Let ( xIntL, yIntL ) be a luma location given in full-sample units and ( xFracL, yFracL ) be an offset given in quarter-sample units.